sayangsep/Beatrice-Finemapping/README.md

  ```
  singularity pull --arch amd64 library://sayan_ghosal/finemapping/beatrice.sif:latest
  ```
  The container contains all the dependencies to run BEATRICE.
-Once download, refer to the section [Run BEATRICE Using Singularity Container](#run-beatrice-using-singularity-container) to learn about using BEATRICE.
+Once downloaded, refer to the section [Run BEATRICE Using Singularity Container](#run-beatrice-using-singularity-container) to learn about using BEATRICE.

  ### Install BEATRICE Using Anaconda
  We have uploaded the [anaconda](https://docs.anaconda.com/anaconda/install/index.html) environment file, [`conda_environment.yml`](https://github.com/sayangsep/Beatrice-Finemapping/blob/main/conda_environment.yml), listing all the dependencies required to run BEATRICE.
 The anaconda environment can be easily created by the following command: